laravel/docs/urls.md

     // http://example.com/post/1

-You will often be generating URLs using the IDs of [Eloquent models](/docs/{{version}}/eloquent).
+You will often be generating URLs using the `primaryKey` of [Eloquent models](/docs/{{version}}/eloquent).
 For this reason, you may pass Eloquent models as parameter values.
-The `route` helper will automatically extract their ID:
+The `route` helper will automatically extract the `primaryKey` which is ID by default, unless you override it:

     echo route('post.show', ['post' => $post]);